 Treatment for addiction to heroin uses several modes.
 Some of the most popular methods and styles of treatment include CBT, 12-step programs, and Motivational Interviewing (MI):

 - Cognitive Behavioral Therapy helps individuals identify negative thought processes that lead to drug use, leading to better outcomes in sobriety.

-- 12-Step programs meet to deal with the same issues, and peer support proves extremely valuable.
+- Group Therapy 12-step programs meet to deal with the same issues, and peer support proves extremely valuable.
 It helps many build support systems that prevent relapse.

 - Motivational Interviewing helps you learn to make better decisions.
 Motivational enhancement therapy reinforces positive behaviors as well.